MRI Temporomandiublar Joint (TMJ) - CAM 740

 • Persistent symptoms of facial or jaw pain, restricted range of motion, pain and/or noise with TMJ function (i.e., chewing) AND

-• Conservative therapy with a trial of anti-inflammatory AND behavioral modification* has been unsuccessful for at least four (4) weeks
+• Conservative therapy with a trial of anti-inflammatory AND behavioral modification* has been unsuccessful for at least four weeks

-Note: X-ray should be the initial study if there is recent trauma, dislocation, malocclusion, or dental infection
+Note: X-ray should be the initial study if there is recent trauma, dislocation, malocclusion, or dental infection.

-Pre-operative evaluation in candidates for orthognathic surgery
+Candidates for orthognathic surgery

-• A follow-up study may be needed to help evaluate a patient’s progress after treatment, procedure, intervention, or surgery.
+Follow-up study may be needed to help evaluate a patient’s progress after treatment, procedure, intervention, or surgery.
 Documentation requires a medical reason that clearly indicates why additional imaging is needed for the type and area(s) requested.

 • For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification